dedot/zumgolde.github.io/README.md

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to http://github.com/mojombo/jekyll would be appreciated, but is not required.

+---

+Same for me (and this fork at zumgolde/zumgolde.github.io).
+Thank you!